epwr/teaching-code/sql/220315-building-science/lesson-plan.md

 ### CONSTRAINTS v2, FUNCTIONS, & INSERTING VALUES

+Let's add some data to the table.
+This will get an error, why?

 ```sql
 INSERT INTO `audette-development.learning_sql.employees` ( firstname, lastname, salary, age ) VALUES
        ( 'Bart', 'Simpson', 10000, 10 ),